Overcoming problems when trying to engage young learners

 Not wanting our argument to forever enter his mind at the mention of times tables, I decided to do something about it and build a game that he’d enjoy playing that would also help him practice his maths.
 What’s more, I even gave the game a ninja theme!

-As a child, learning isn’t always fun, especially when you could be playing instead, but it’s up to us as parents to be creative and try to find whatever it is that inspires our children.
+As a child, learning isn’t always fun, especially when you could be playing instead.
+It’s up to us as parents and educators to be creative and try to find whatever it is that inspires our children.
 The next battle on the horizon is trying to convince him that music lessons are a good idea, Musical Ninjas anyone?

-Click the link to play the game: Ninja Maths School
+Click the button to play the Ninja Maths game, how good are you at Times Tables?